kubeedge/kubeedge/docs/proposals/cloudcore-ha-design.md

 - DeviceController

   Currently only `device` need to be sent to edge-node by DeviceController.
-The device-related event are all asigned to edge-nodes, and `device.Spec` is recoreding the information of dest-node.
+The device-related event are all assigned to edge-nodes, and `device.Spec` is recoreding the information of dest-node.
 So DeviceController do not need a "LocationCache".

 - SyncController